Quantum-foundational implications of information erasure upon measurement: Splitting into parallel coexisting realities

 \ee In Ref.~\cite{montina_branch}, it has been shown that this protocol, which is a variant of Toner-Bacon model~\cite{toner}, reproduces exactly the quantum predictions by taking one of the two merged branches at random.
 This model needs no information erasure, since the devices, which are necessarily in an initial low-entropy state, are the carriers of information.

 The branching {\it \`a la} many-worlds theory has be exploited in Ref.~\cite{montina_branch} to provide a local model of quantum correlations with finite information flow.
 In the present scenario, it could be argued that the branching is not necessary, since Alice and Bob have a time-like separation.
-In a single-world scenario, we could imagine that Alice's device sends the bit $n_B$ to Bob's device and conditions the outcome $s_B$.
-However, what would be the carrier of this information?
+In a single-world scenario, we could imagine that Alice's device sends the bit $n_A$ to Bob's device and conditions the outcome $s_B$.
+However, what would be the carrier of this information if the two parties never interact through some physical medium before Bob executes his measurement?
 In a branching framework, on the side of each party, the device first splits, then the party observes the outcome and he/she also splits.
 Finally, the two parties compare the results by meeting together and the branches of each one are suitably paired.
 The information is always carried by some physical system, namely the devices and the observers.
 It is worth to note that the two devices employ different rules in the generation of their outcomes.
 However, this asymmetry is not attached to the measured system.
 Anyway, it can be easily removed by adding a random bit that establishes if the parties must use the decribed protocol or its time-reversal version.

 Since both information erasure and the breakdown of time symmetry are forms of preparation contextuality, this model suggests that multiple parallel events, in the style of many-worlds theory, may offer a way to circumvent contextuality -- or at least some of its manifestations.